KingricharVD/Astra-Coin/Astra/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Divi Core using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of Astra Core using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the Divi Core executables.
+Gitian is the deterministic build process that is used to build the Astra Core executables.
 It provides a way to be reasonably sure that the executables are really built from the source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.